wundergraph/cosmo/rfc/custom-modules-v1.md

 # Example Modules

-__All examples are pseudocode and not tested but they are as close as possible to the final implementation__
+__All examples are pseudocode and not tested, but they are as close as possible to the final implementation__

 ## Custom Telemetry